manuf10/pngreplay-poc/README.md

 PNG chunks have 4 letter case sensitive ASCII names, and the case of these letters is a bit field that gives the PNG decoders information about the chunk.
 I chose to use “gaMe” and it worked.
 You can read more on [Wikipedia](https://en.wikipedia.org/wiki/PNG#%22Chunks%22_within_the_file).

 ## Other considerations
-- The viability will depend on the tools used to make the game, and the type of the game.
+- The viability will depend on the tools used to make the game, and what kind of game it is.
 I’m not really sure how difficult or tedious it would be to implement this in a Unity, Unreal or Godot game.
 - You might want to save any additional information that you consider useful, such as the build version, an error message, a stacktrace, etc.
 - Some image hosting services (such as Imgur) and tools may strip non-critical data from PNGs.
-The good news is that I tested sharing over Discord, and it kept the data :), the max file size without Nitro is 10MB though, so Google Drive might be a better option.
-One could take it a step further and automate the sharing of the file part.
+The good news is that I tested sharing it over Discord and it kept the data :), the max file size without Nitro is 10MB though, so Google Drive might be a better option.
+One could take this a step further and make the game itself post the PNG via Discord, or whatever.

 ## Some pseudocode